vlgiitr/GenZoo/DCGAN/readme.md

 ## 6. Results Obtained
 ### i.
 Generated Images
-Image generated after training model for 30 epochs on MNIST.
+Samples generated after training model for 30 epochs on MNIST.
 ![mnist_generated](resources/generated_image_mnist.png)

-Image generated after training model for 100 epochs on CIFAR-10.
+Samples generated after training model for 100 epochs on CIFAR-10.
 ![cifar_generated](resources/generated_image_cifar.png)

 ### ii.
 Parameters Used
 + Optimizer used is Adam
 + Learning rate 0.0002, beta-1 0.5
 + Trained for 30 epochs (MNIST) and 100 epochs (CIFAR-10)
-+ Batch size 32 (MNIST) and 128 (CIFAR-10)
++ Batch size is 32 (MNIST) and 128 (CIFAR-10)
 + The model uses label flipping (i.e. real images are assigned 0 and fake images are assigned 1)
 + Label smoothing is also used